socomsystems/documentation/user_manual/files/access_webdav.rst

 Accessing files using Microsoft Windows
 ---------------------------------------

-If you use the native Windows implementation, you can map Nextcloud to a new drive.
+If you use the native Windows implementation, you can map cyfrSpaces to a new drive.
 Mapping to a drive enables you to browse files stored on a Nextcloud server the way you would files stored in a mapped network drive.

 Using this feature requires network connectivity.
-If you want to store your files offline, use the Desktop Client to sync all files on your Nextcloud to one or more directories of your local hard drive.
+If you want to store your files offline, use the Desktop Client to sync all files on your cyfrSpaces to one or more directories of your local hard drive.

 .. note:: Prior to mapping your drive, you must permit the use of Basic
     Authentication in the Windows Registry: launch „regedit“ and navigate to